 Can Vertigo Be Triggered by Stress?

 Given the many different ways stress can affect the body, it’s clear that vertigo can be triggered by stress.
 Stress can make symptoms of existing vertigo conditions worse, including those related to inner ear disorders or migraines.
-For people with chronic vertigo, stress management can play a major role in reducing the frequency and severity of your symptoms.
+For people with chronic vertigo, stress management can play a major role in reducing the frequency and severity of their symptoms.
 Managing stress effectively can help to break the cycle of stress and vertigo.
 Techniques like mindfulness, deep breathing exercises, yoga, and progressive muscle relaxation can help reduce tension and alleviate symptoms.
 In some cases, working with a mental health professional can also be helpful in addressing underlying anxiety or stress disorders.

 Other Causes of Vertigo